michaelreneer/michaelreneer.github.io/content/poetry/a-ghouls-victim.markdown

 Title: A Ghouls Victim
 Date: 2013-2-11
-Tags: poetry, halloween
+Tags: poetry, halloween, scary
-Summary: <p>so ghouls think they have no homes<br> roaming streets and innocents throats<br> climbed up beneath from dirt and tombs<br> for blood to brave the widest moats<br> ... </p>
+Summary: <p>so ghouls think they have no homes<br> roaming streets and innocents throats<br> climbed up beneath from dirt and tombs<br> for blood to brave the widest moats<br>...</p>

 so ghouls think they have no homes
 roaming streets and innocents throats